Global COVID-19 cases hit 250 million, eastern Europe infections at record levels

 GRAPHIC-COVID-19 vaccine global trackerhttps://tmsnrt.rs/3tUM8ta

-(Reporting by Roshan Abraham and Rittik Biswas in Bengaluru; Editing by Lisa Shumaker and Jane Wardell)
+(Reporting by Roshan Abraham and Rittik Biswas in Bengaluru Editing by Lisa Shumaker, Jane Wardell and Gareth Jones)

 ((Roshan.Abraham@thomsonreuters.com;))